 comparable to unit size, accessibilty, and location during the rehabilitation process.

 LA City Ordinance 176544

-John and Mike, Residential Income Brokers, can help you determine your buying power -- that is,
+Five Star Berkshire Hathaway Residential Income Brokers in Los Angeles, can help you determine your buying power -- that is,

 your financial reserves plus your borrowing capacity.
 If you give an Income Property Broker some basic information about

 your available savings, income and current debt, he or she can refer you to lenders best qualified to help you.
 Most lenders

 -- banks and mortgage companies -- offer limited choices for Multi-Family properties over 5 Units.

 have many resources to assist you in your Rental Property search.
 Sometimes the

 property you are seeking is available but not actively advertised in the market to find all available properties and they

 can assist you in the selection process by providing objective information